microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-enrollment-windowsautopilotdeploymentprofileassignment.md

 ---
 title: "windowsAutopilotDeploymentProfileAssignment resource type"
-description: "An assignment of a Windows Autopilot deployment profile to an AAD group."
+description: "An assignment of a Windows Autopilot deployment profile to an AAD group."author: "tfitzmac"
 ---

 # windowsAutopilotDeploymentProfileAssignment resource type